 After I graduated college I continued with my job at a local natural foods store deli, where I am currently working today.
 I believe that good food is important, and organic and local food are always included in my menus.
-I was a vegetarian for 9 years since 2003, then decided to become a vegan in 2012.
+I was a vegetarian for 9 years beginning in 2003, then decided to become a vegan in 2012.
 I enjoy desserts the most, where I can unleash my artistic side through decorating them, but my diet actually consists mainly of veggies with the occasional indulgence (despite this being a dessert blog, hey, in everything moderation, and you cannot deprive yourself).
 Some of my recipes are raw, because I ate a completely raw plant based diet for 2 years, but them began to add in cooked foods. now I find that a balance of the two is best.
 I find I feel my best when eating this way, and I think it is important to listen to your own body and what it needs.
 If you would like to know more about the way my diet has evolved, you can read THIS POST.
 Another reason why I am vegan is I can not stand the idea of eating animals.
 They deserve to be treated with respect and love too.
 I can not stand the idea of knowing that another being had to die in order for me to enjoy my meal.
 It is not hard to find things I like even better than meat and I know the animals will thank me for it.